ioccc-src/winner/1998/schweikh3/README.md

 find dir -type f -print | ./samefile
 ```

-Maybe you will not need to buy another 10 Gb disk to store them.  :-)
+Maybe you will not need to buy another 10 GB disk to store them.  :-)

 ### Try: